-Associate in Arts in Social Justice for Transfer
+Associate in Arts in Social Justice Studies for Transfer

 This CSU transfer-degree program is an interdisciplinary study of social justice.
 The program will cover philosophical and historical foundations of the social justice concept and movement and examine the socioeconomic, cultural and political conditions of key social groups.

 Program Learning Outcomes

 - Students will assess the relationship of economic systems, such as capitalism and socialism, and public policy to social justice.

 - Students will explain concepts and theories of race, ethnicity, gender, sexuality, and disability and how they are socially and politically constituted and institutionalized.

 - Students will identify the interplay of race, ethnicity, class, and sexuality affecting gender relations and inequality.

 What is an AA-T